jrroosevelt/VS2PCG/Events and Formats.md

  - Brotherhood of Mutants
  - H.A.M.M.E.R
-Omega Level Mutants vs-system-2pcg-Omega
+ - Omega Level Mutants
+ - Resistance
-   Resistance vs-system-2pcg-RESISTANCE Sentinels
+ - Sentinels
-   vs-system-2pcg-Sentinels X-Men vs-system-2pcg-xmen In addition
+ -  X-Men vs-system-2pcg-xmen

-, there are four other cards you can include:
+In addition, there are four other cards you can include:

-Senator Kelly Supporting Character
+ - Senator Kelly Supporting Character
-Simon Trask Main Character
+ - Simon Trask Main Character
-Simon Trask Supporting Character
+ - Simon Trask Supporting Character
-The Void Supporting Character
+ - The Void Supporting Character

 Your deck can include cards from more than one of the above teams.